BDANG/englit0512-mallet-project/README.md

 # Brian Dang's ENGLIT 0512 Final Project
 This is a repo of my work regarding visualizations of MALLET topic models.

 ## Notes
  - Currently, it is expected of the user to know how to use the MALLET command line tool.
     - See the Preparation section below for a quick demo.
  - Future work implementing my work should already have a means of automating the MALLET command line as it is trivial operation.
  - Although it is written in Python, you could use Java's ```Runtime.getRuntime().exec("python ...")``` to call the python programs.

+### Usage
+ - Please see the Preparation section is you have not already.
+It requires the user to manually prepare the MALLET model.
+ - In ```src/```, enter ```python driver.py <path to mallet model>``` in your terminal.
+    - This will launch a simple menu-driven program that lets the user create their own visualization

 ## Functionality
  1. **Topic Distribution over the Course of a Given Text**